jimvickery/funsnap/README.md

 ## This is an Image Sharing Site built as the Front End Capstone at Nashville Software School.
 Built with AngularJS, Firebase, Bootstrap, Javascript, Grunt.

-## Main page with all images.
+### Main page with all images.
 ![Alt text](funsnap.png?raw=true "Title")
-## Show page of an image and Most Viral Images in Right Column.
+### Show page of a gallery posting with the Most Viral Images in Right Column.
 ![Alt text](funsnap3.png?raw=true "Title")

 ====================================================================================
 ## Live Site Preview
 There's a live Ruby on Rails version of this site at www.sillysnap.com.
 Visit the site and do a search.
 Or register and add comments or submit your silly humor in a snap.
 No humor pics or comments to submit?
 Just register and upvote or downvote a gallery or comment.

+### Main page with all images.

 ![Alt text](sillysnap_p1.png?raw=true "Title")
+### Show page of a gallery posting wotj tje Most Viral Images in Right Column.

 ![Alt text](sillysnap_p2.png?raw=true "Title")